Flying Colors (band): Flying Colors and Live in Europe (2011–2012)

-Prior to the primary writing/recording sessions, Neal and Steve Morse met to write, and explore their potential musical chemistry.
+Prior to the primary writing/recording sessions, Neal (who had never worked under a producer before) and Steve Morse met to write, and explore their potential musical chemistry.
 From this session came major sections of the songs "Blue Ocean" and "Infinite Fire".
 The band, Evans, and Collins met for nine days at Neal Morse's house and connected studio in January 2011.
 Evans asked longtime Neal Morse and Mike Portnoy engineer Jerry Guidroz to record and engineer the sessions.
 During that time, the band members wrote the music, and some of the lyrics, for the rest of the album.
 Collins helped the band choose between competing song ideas, and help organize songs' structure.
-Portnoy also took on this role.Portnoy remained at Morse's studio after the rest of the band left, to record final drums for the album.
+Portnoy also took on this role.
+Portnoy remained at Morse's studio after the rest of the band left, to record final drums for the album.
 In between their other commitments, over the next six months, recorded overdubs, and in some cases, recorded over their original parts.
 Several band members met two more times at Neal's studio to record vocals together.
 Then, Collins chose the final parts that would comprise each of the songs, working with Guidroz to create many of the album's sounds.
 Collins remarked that Guidroz was one of the best engineers he had ever worked with.
 Portnoy, Evans, and Guidroz then travelled to Electric Lady Studios to mix the album with Michael Brauer.
 Over five days, the entire album was mixed.
 Their debut studio album Flying Colors was released on March 26, 2012.
 It debuted at No. 9 on Billboard's Hard Rock chart, and No. 11 on the BBC's Rock Album chart.
 In late 2012, the band toured the United States and Europe.
 They played two shows in the United States, and the rest of the tour in Europe, because shows were closer together.
 The tour was brief because of conflicting schedules among the members.